-The Brown Act expressly authorizes closed sessions to discuss what is considered litigation.
-The rules that apply to holding a litigation closed session involve complex, technical definitions and procedures.
-The essential thing to know is that a closed session can be held by the body to confer with, or receive advice from, its legal counsel when open discussion would prejudice the position of the local agency in litigation in which the agency is a party.10 The litigation exception under the Brown Act is narrowly construed and does not permit activities beyond a legislative body's conferring with its own legal counsel.
-For example, it is not permissible to hold a closed session in which settlement negotiations take place between a legislative body and an adverse party or to hold a closed session for the purpose of participation in a mediation.11
+The Brown Act expressly authorizes closed sessions to discuss what is considered pending litigation.
+13 The rules that apply to holding a litigation closed session involve complex, technical definitions and procedures.
+Essentially, a closed session can be held by the body to confer with, or receive advice from, its legal counsel when open discussion would prejudice the position of the local agency in litigation in which the agency is, or could become, a party.
+14 The litigation exception under the Brown Act is narrowly construed and does not permit activities beyond a legislative body's conferring with its own legal counsel and required support staff.
+15 For example, it is not permissible to hold a closed session in which settlement negotiations take place between a legislative body, a representative of an adverse party, and a mediator.
+16 attention to closed session agenda descriptions.
+Using the wrong label can lead to invalidation of an action taken in closed session if not substantially compliant.

-The California Attorney General believes that if the agency's attorney is not a participant, a litigation closed session cannot be held.12 In any event, local agency officials should always consult the agency's attorney before placing this type of closed session on the agenda, in order to be certain that it is being done properly.
+The California Attorney General has opined that if the agency's attorney is not a participant, a litigation closed session cannot be held.17 In any event, local agency officials should always consult the agency's attorney before placing this type of closed session on the agenda in order to be certain that it is being done properly.